jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    instrumented.
 Enabling this option enables the ``ENABLE_PMF`` build option as well.
 Default is 0.

+-  ``ENABLE_SME_FOR_NS``: Boolean option to enable Scalable Matrix Extension (SME) for the non-secure world only.
+SME is an optional architectural feature for AArch64 and TF-A support is experimental.
+At this time, this build option cannot be used on systems that have SPD, SPM_MM, ENABLE_RME, or ENABLE_SVE_FOR_SWD, and attempting to build with these options will fail.
+   Default is 0.

 -  ``ENABLE_SPE_FOR_LOWER_ELS`` : Boolean option to enable Statistical Profiling
    extensions.
 This is an optional architectural feature for AArch64.
    The default is 1 but is automatically disabled when the target architecture